top of page

 Irritable Bowel Syndrome (IBS)

-The Livy method by the very nature of its design helps to support the body in digestion and improve our overall health!
-Here is a summary of how the program best supports all aspects of your digestive health.
+The Livy Method helps to support the body in digestion and improve our overall health.
+Here is a summary of how The Program best supports all aspects of your digestive health:

-2. The Livy Method recommends eating nutrient rich foods loaded with lots of veggies, leafy greens, some fruit, and grains, which are high in vitamins, minerals, and fiber.
-These recommended foods can help increase your stomach acid levels, heal the digestive system, promote vitamin absorption, and promote the growth of healthy gut flora.
-It is also recommended to decrease the ingestion of processed foods, deep fried foods, and foods high in sugars which can cause inflammation in the stomach, decrease acid activity, and trigger acid reflux symptoms.
-Adding in fermented vegetables and fluids such as kimchi, sauerkraut, kefir, and pickles can also naturally improve your stomach acid levels.
-These foods also have probiotic effects that can help improve digestion, fight harmful bacteria, and reduce inflammation caused by low stomach acid.
+2. The Livy Method recommends eating nutrient-rich foods loaded with vegetables, leafy greens, fruit and grains, which are all high in vitamins, minerals and fibre.
+These recommended foods can help increase your stomach acid levels, heal the digestive system, promote vitamin absorption and promote the growth of healthy gut flora.
+It is also recommended to decrease the ingestion of processed foods, deep-fried foods and foods high in sugars which can cause inflammation in the stomach, decrease acid activity and trigger acid reflux symptoms.
+Adding in fermented foods, such as kimchi, sauerkraut, kefir and pickles can also naturally improve your stomach acid levels.
+These foods also have probiotic effects that can help improve digestion, fight harmful bacteria and reduce inflammation caused by low stomach acid.

-5. The Livy Method also recommends eating earlier in the evening and not too late at night!
-As discussed, eating before dark or up to two hours after sunset promotes better digestion.
-This allows your body to focus on rest and repair as opposed to digestion when our natural levels of melatonin are at their highest!
+5. The Livy Method also recommends eating earlier in the evening and not too late at night.
+Eating before dark, or up to two hours after sunset, promotes better digestion.
+This allows your body to focus on rest and repair as opposed to digestion when our natural levels of melatonin are at their highest.
 This also allows more time for our food to travel from our stomach to our small intestine, reducing the risk of reflux.
-Sleeping on our left side is the most optimal position for digestion as it applies the least amount of pressure on our LES, and promotes better flow in the digestion pathway.
-Lying on our right side causes increased pressure on our LES, and is the least favoured position for digestion.
+Sleeping on our left side is the most optimal position for digestion, as it applies the least amount of pressure on our LES and promotes better flow in the digestion pathway.
+Lying on our right side causes increased pressure on our LES and is the least favoured position for digestion.

-6. Because many of us come into this process with digestive issues, we are less able to absorb and process nutrients, vitamins, and minerals from our food.
-This is why supplementation is recommended as a companion to the food plan.
+6. Because many of us come into The Program with digestive issues, we are less able to absorb and process nutrients, vitamins and minerals from our food.
+This is why supplementation is recommended as a companion to The Food Plan.
 It can help our bodies function the most optimally and can also help heal our bodies, eventually allowing us to process our nutrients better on our own.
-As discussed in The Basics of Digestion: Part 1, adding in prebiotics and probiotics also aids in the production and absorption of B vitamins and vitamin K in the colon, and also improves the colonization of helpful bacteria in our digestive system, which is vital to the digestive process!
-Check out this video on the importance of the microbiome of our digestive system!
+Adding in prebiotics and probiotics also aids in the production and absorption of B vitamins and vitamin K in the colon and also improves the colonization of helpful bacteria in our digestive system, which is vital to the digestive process.
+Check out this video on the importance of the microbiome of our digestive system. https://www.youtube.com/watch?v=B9RruLkAUm8&t=329s

-7. Canadian digestive bitters can also be very helpful for the digestive process as recommended in the supplements post.
-Digestive bitters are groups of herbs that have very bitter qualities and stimulate the bitter receptors that are found in the mouth, gut, and pancreas (contrary to popular belief that they are just found in the tongue).
-As a result, they stimulate the production of saliva and they can help to naturally stimulate gastric juices and bile flow, which results in enhanced digestion!
+7. Canadian digestive bitters can also be very helpful for the digestive process.
+Digestive bitters are groups of herbs that have very bitter qualities and stimulate the bitter receptors that are found in the mouth, gut and pancreas (contrary to popular belief that they are just found in the tongue).
+As a result, they stimulate the production of saliva and they can help to naturally stimulate gastric juices and bile flow, which results in enhanced digestion.

-8. Maintaining a journal that includes a food diary is a great add when following The Livy Method.
-Journaling how certain foods make you feel can really give insights into what foods cause digestive discomforts or issues, and help you identify potential intolerances!
+8. Maintaining a journal that includes a food diary is a great tool when following The Livy Method.
+Journaling how certain foods make you feel can give insight into what foods cause digestive discomforts or issues and help you identify potential intolerances.

-9. Stress management is imperative to the weight loss process and also helps manage the brain-gut connection!
-Using stress management techniques and the other methods recommended on plan decreases external stimulation that can literally “stress” our digestive system, promoting the body to function as best it can!
+9. Stress management is imperative to the weight loss process and also helps manage the braingut connection.
+Using stress management techniques decreases external stimulation that can literally “stress” our digestive system, promoting the body to function as best it can.

-10. Finally, following the Livy Method ensures that you are adequately hydrated!
-Water as we all know here is vital to life and can maximize our success!
-It is involved in almost every chemical reaction in the body, particularly in the processing of our nutrients and the absorption of vitamins and minerals in the body.
-It can be particularly helpful in preventing constipation because water helps soften your stools!
-So… sip, sip, sip that water and get in just enough!
+10. Finally, following The Livy Method ensures that you are adequately hydrated.
+Water is involved in almost every chemical reaction in the body, particularly in the processing of our nutrients and the absorption of vitamins and minerals in the body.
+It can be particularly helpful in preventing constipation because water helps soften your stools.

 References